Skip to main content

 Enhance the accessibility of your PDF

 It’s likely that you will first create your diagram in another application, and then export it as a PDF.
 There are many things that can be done in your native document and image applications to support accessibility, such as: defining structural headings, lists, and data tables; providing document language; and setting document properties such as titles.
-Do a web search for your application + accessibility to find options.
+Do a web search for your application + accessibility to find further options.

 If you have an existing PDF, check out Make an existing PDF file accessible for how to do things like convert images of text to text and add tags to indicate structure.